 Hansen EK, Mathiasen N. Dynamic lighting balancing diffuse and direct light.
 In ARCH19: Building for better health 2020.
 Polyteknisk Boghandel og Forlag.

 Hansen EK, Stoffer S, Xylakis E, Pajuste M. Dynamic lighting in office environments creating a natural flow of light.
 2019.
 Professional Lighting Design Convention, Rotterdam October 23-26th 2019.

 Hansen EK, Bjørner T, Pajuste M, Xylakis E. A field experiment of double dynamic lighting in an office responding to sky and daylight: Perceived effects on comfort, atmosphere, and work engagement.
 Indoor and Built Environment.
-Submitted March 2020.
+2021.

 Project partners and contact persons

 Saurabh Madan.
 Industrial Project Manager, Global Application Marketing Manager